manishengi/first_app/Mani_README.md

 == Welcome to Rails
+hello this is manish here.This my first app in Ruby on Rails.
 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.